Aplet123/JSLibraries/Libraries/ProcessDaJS.md

 --==NONE==--
 ```
 ###processDaJS.variance(array)
-Used to find the variance of any given array.
+Used to find the unbiased variance of any given array.

-`array` - The array of which to find the variance of.
+`array` - The array of which to find the unbiased variance of.
 ####Aliases
 ```
 --==NONE==--